Tsunu ash for rapé powder | Platycyamus regnellii | #14

-Tsunu ash rapé (Platycyamus regnellii) powder made from the sacred medicinal Tsunu tree.
-It was made by a beautiful indigenous shaman who lives in the Acre state in Brazil.
-The Tsunu ash rapé is great powder to use for rapé making or adding to existing rapé’s.
+This is Tsunu ash rapé (Platycyamus regnellii) powder made from the sacred Tsunu tree bark.
+It was prepared by an indigenous Shaman who lives in the Acre state in Brazil.
+The Tsunu ash rapé powder is a basic ingredient in its pure form for rapé making or adding to existing rapés.

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ in Portuguese, is a traditional snuff used by various indigenous tribes of South America.
 Predominantly tribal people from Brazil and Peru.
 Rapé blends contain a ground mixture of plants, tree bark, seeds, and ash.
 The fine powder is blown into each nostril through a bone or bamboo pipe called a ‘Tepi’ or ‘Kuripe’.
 The Tepi applicator is a long blow pipe that connects the nostril of the receiver to the mouth of the person that administers the snuff.
 The Kuripe is for self-application.
 The V-shaped applicator connects the nostril to the mouth allowing the snuff to be self-blown into the nose.